Skip to Content

 Instructions

-Saute the onion, garlic, and pepper in olive oil.
+Saute the onion, garlic, and pepper in olive oil over medium heat.

 When they start to sweat stir in the walnuts.
 Brown them just a bit.